|

 in the middle of the police camp site where possibly two of the police

-troopers, Constable Lonigan and Scanlan died as a result of the shoot
+troopers, Constable Lonigan and Scanlan were shot by the Kelly gang.

-Bill Denheld is also up in arms since he first provided DSE with plans
+Bill Denheld is up in arms since he first provided DSE with plans

 for the area because he was determined to allow the casual visitor to

-Stringybark Ck see the real sites and not just the Kelly tree area.
+Stringybark Ck see the TRUE sites and not just the Kelly tree picnic area.

 plans offered by Wangaratta NKTR promoters led by Ian Jones.